hdavid/VCVRack-Holon.ist/README.md

 ![Dumbwaiter](https://raw.githubusercontent.com/hdavid/VCVRack-Holon.ist/master/screencaps/Dumbwaiter.png).

-Dumbwaiter is a 8 step sequencer and 8 inputs switch.
-One could see it as a A-155 / A-154 merged into one module.
+Dumbwaiter is a addressable 8 step sequencer and switch.
+One could see it as the lower row of the Doepfer A-155 with a large helping of A-154 functionality.

 ## Lazy Susan